By Sydney Johnson

 The Marines Guard U.S. Embassies

-Each branch of the military has its designated duties, and some may seem very similar.
 Thanks to the Marines’ versatility, they have one particularly unique responsibility: protecting our nation’s embassies around the globe.

 This responsibility is exclusive to the Marines, so they have a specialized unit called the Marine Corps Embassy Security Group, which is dedicated to protecting U.S. embassies all over the world.

-As of 2016, the former Commandant of the Marine Corps Robert Neller stated, “Marines are routinely serving at 174 embassies and consulates in 146 countries around the globe.”
+The former Commandant of the Marine Corps Robert Neller stated that, as of 2016, “Marines are routinely serving at 174 embassies and consulates in 146 countries around the globe.”

 Every service member undergoes specialized training upon entry into their respective branch and before deployments, but the Marine Corps is the only branch with a program dedicated to martial arts.

-Implemented in 2000, the Marine Corps Martial Arts Program (MCMAP) prepares Marines for hand-to-hand and close quarter combat, in case they find themselves unarmed.
-The programs utilizes several fighting styles including Jiu-Jitsu, Taekwondo and Krav Maga.
+Implemented in 2000, the Marine Corps Martial Arts Program (MCMAP) prepares Marines for hand-to-hand and close quarter combat, in case they find themselves unarmed during a mission.
+The program utilizes several fighting styles, including Jiu-Jitsu, Taekwondo and Krav Maga.

 Awarding civilians with the title “Honorary Marine” is a tradition that dates back to 1992.
 These individuals earn the title by making noteworthy contributions to the Marine Corps.
-Among those honored are Chuck Norris, Gary Sinise (who played Lieutenant Dan in Forrest Gump), Bugs Bunny and Bob Hope.
+Among those who have been honored are Chuck Norris, Gary Sinise (who played Lieutenant Dan in the film Forrest Gump), Bugs Bunny and Bob Hope.

-Honorary marines are not always famous.
-For example, in March of 2020, the Marines awarded photographer Barbara Mathews the esteemed title, for selflessly volunteering over 10 years to capture amazing images and video of hundreds of Marine Corps events.
+Honorary Marines are not always famous actors.
+For example, in March of 2020, the Marines awarded photographer Barbara Mathews the esteemed title for selflessly volunteering over the course of 10 years to capture amazing images and video of hundreds of Marine Corps events.
 Fewer than 100 people have been given this title.

 You’ve probably heard of Toys for Tots – the organization known for distributing toys to children whose parents struggle to afford new toys for them during the holiday season.
-This program is not just a nice nonprofit, it’s a Marines mission.
+This program is not just a nice nonprofit organization – it’s a Marine Corps mission.

 More Stories Like This